michaelg3709/Predictive-Business-Analytics---Nanodegree/README.md

+# Predictive Analytics for Business Nanodegree

-## This repository contains projects for Udacity's Predictive Analytics for Business Nanodegree
+This repository contains projects for Udacity's Predictive Analytics for Business Nanodegree

 ### Part 1: Problem Solving with Advanced Analytics by Alteryx